mendix/docs/releasenotes/platform-portal/index.md

 ## <a name='release-2017-02-20'>Release date: February 20th, 2017</a>

-### Improvements
 * We removed static information from the log lines in Mendix Cloud v3.
 Every line before contained `tr10000` and `127.0.0.1`.
 We removed these fields as they were useless.

 ## <a name='release-2016-10-05'>Release date: October 5th, 2016</a>

 ### Fix

-On Webkit-based browsers such as Safari a "connection error" dialog would sometimes pop up while loading the Dev Portal, after which the page would continue to load normally.
+* On Webkit-based browsers such as Safari a "connection error" dialog would sometimes pop up while loading the Dev Portal, after which the page would continue to load normally.
 We now prevent this dialog from appearing so that people can open the Dev Portal uninterrupted.

 ## <a name='release-2016-05-12'>Release date: May 12th, 2016</a>